anuva04/SystemDesign/HLD/URLShortener/URLShortener.md

 As each entry is approx. 500B, and we want to retain data for 5 years, `amount of storage required for 5 years = (size of each record)x(number of write requests per day)x(number of days in 5 years) = 500B x 1M x 365 x 5 = 912.5 GB`.
 This translates to `182.5 GB per year` or `15.2 GB per month`.

-Given 1157 Read QPS, `bandwidth required for read requests is 1157 x 500B = 578 MBps` <br>
+Given 1157 Read QPS, `bandwidth required for read requests is 1157 x 500B = 578 KBps` <br>
-Similarly, `bandwidth required for write requests is 6 MBps`.
+Similarly, `bandwidth required for write requests is 6 KBps`.

 Given, 1M writes per day, `number of unique URLs in 5 years = 1M x 365 x 5 = 1.825B`.
 As we will use the English alphabet and digits 0-9 only in the URL, `an URL of length 6 can have 56B combinations` which should suffice our requirement.